nikosuenderhauf/nikosuenderhauf.github.io/_pages/teaching.md

 ---

-In my role as an educator at QUT, I enjoy teaching Introduction to Robotics (EGB339) and Mechatronics Design 3 (EGH419) to our undergraduate students in the Mechatronics degree.
+In my role as an educator at QUT, I enjoy teaching undergraduates and postgraduates, e.g. through out Mechatronics degree or the Master's of Robotics and AI.
+Lecturing and organising international summer schools is another avenue to educate students from around the world.

-I also lectured at the [2019 IEEE Summer School on Robot Vision](http://robotvision2019.amtc.cl/) in Santiago, Chile and at the [Robotic Vision Summer School](https://www.roboticvision.org/rvss2019/) organised by the Australian Centre for Robotic Vision.

 ### Summer Schools

+#### Robotic Vision Summer School
+I am General Chair (since 2022) for the [Robotic Vision Summer School](https://www.roboticvision.org/) and organise this event every year in February with an amazing team.
+Check out the website for more information.

-#### IEEE Summer School for Robotic Vision, Santiago de Chile, December 2019
+#### IEEE Summer School for Robotic Vision, Santiago de Chile

+I lectured at the [2019 IEEE Summer School on Robot Vision](http://robotvision2019.amtc.cl/) in Santiago in December 2019 and gave the following presentations:
  * [Deep Learning for Robotic Vision](/assets/presentations/SummerSchoolChile/Deep Learning for Robotic Vision.pdf)
  * [The Importance of Uncertainty for Deep Learning in Robotics](/assets/presentations/SummerSchoolChile/Uncertainty for Deep Learning in Robotics.pdf)